Professional Branding for Creators: Build a Career Asset

 1. Create Under Your Real Name or a Clearly Attributed Brand

-Building your professional brand starts with attribution.
+Building your professional identity starts with attribution.
 Use your real name or a brand name closely tied to your identity.
 This ensures that every piece of content compounds your credibility over time in search results, social platforms, and professional directories.

 Career experts at Wozber highlight that your name or brand should function as the hook, and your public portfolio should mirror the claims you make in professional contexts.
 If someone Googles you after reading your resume or LinkedIn profile, what they find should confirm and expand on what you've told them, not contradict it.